 Unmanageability in recovery can show up in other ways.
 My disease is at its strongest when I am not going to meetings regularly.
 If I stop letting people know where I’m at in my recovery, I am putting my life in danger.
 Like any addict and alcoholic, I need to maintain a program.
 I need to find balance in my life and focus on being a better person one day at a time.
-Anything that has negative impact on my own personal recovery, may not be the best thing for me.
-My recovery must come first, if I want to continue becoming a better person, one day at a time.
+Anything that has a negative impact on my own personal recovery, may not be the best thing for me.
+My recovery must come first if I want to continue becoming a better person, one day at a time.

 Part of becoming active in recovery is surrendering to the fact that we are not stronger than the disease.
 That we need help and a program to recover.
 Anything that takes us away from that daily surrender, is something that leads to unmanageability.
-Anything that an addict or alcoholic obsesses over in the same way they did drugs and alcohol, is almost certainly a clear sign that it is something we need to work on, so that we can continue to recover.
+Anything that an addict or alcoholic obsesses over in the same way they did drugs and alcohol, is almost certainly a clear sign that it is something we need to work on so that we can continue to recover.
 We become a real help to other people dealing with this disease as long as we are active in recovery.